There are a number of visitor attractions across the country which will give a greater insight into how your ancestors lived.

 You can also find out if your clan was involved in the last battle to be fought on British soil at the award-winning visitor centre at Culloden Battlefield in the Highlands.

-For more information about tracing your Scottish ancestry, visit the Ancestral Scotland website where you will find more ideas and useful information about tracing your family roots across Scotland.
+Find more information about tracing your Scottish ancestry and discover more ideas and useful information about tracing your family roots across Scotland.